Skip to content

 Unlike nightmares, which are a normal part of sleeping and dreaming, night terrors are a parasomnia or a sleep disorder where people can talk, scream, or move around while still asleep.
 Additionally, the two sleep experiences happen at different stages of the sleep cycle.
 While nightmares tend to occur during sleep’s rapid eye movement (REM) phase, later in the night, night terrors occur during the deepest stage of non-rapid eye movement (NREM) sleep, known as N3.
 Recurrent nightmares may also be a symptom of parasomnia and may need an in-depth evaluation to determine treatment options.2

-• Nightmare disorder: This is a mental health condition that is marked by recurrent nightmares that are vivid and memorable upon waking, feeling stressed upon waking, and leading to ongoing daytime distress.
+• Nightmare disorder: A mental health condition, nightmare disorder is marked by recurrent nightmares that are vivid and memorable upon waking, feeling stressed upon waking, and leading to ongoing daytime distress.

 • Night terrors: This is a sleep-related issue, not a diagnosis, in which one may experience physical and verbal reactions due to the distressing dream in the night terror.
 These happen in non-REM sleep stages and can be very difficult to wake up from.